Octonions, Albert vectors and the group $\mathrm{E}_6(F)$: The stabiliser of a white point

-The statements in Lemmas \ref{lemma:1_white_phipsi1} and \ref{lemma:1_white_phipsi2} are true even when $\OO$ is not split.
-Everything is ready now for the investigation of the white vector stabiliser.
+This whole section is devoted to proving this result.
+Some of this proof is in the running text, and some of it is contained in a series of technical lemmata.
 Since it was shown that the group $\SE_6(F)$ acts transitively on the set of white points, it is sufficient to study the stabiliser of a specific white vector.
 For instance, it is convenient to take $v = (0,0,1\mid 0,0,0)$.
 First thing to notice is that $v$ is invariant under the action of the elements of the form

 where $x,y \in \OO$.

 \begin{lemma}$ $ \begin{enumerate}[(a)] \item Let $Q$ be any of the $\{L,L',L'',M,M',M''\}$.
 Then the actions on $\J$ of the elements $Q_x$ where $x$ ranges over $\OO$ generate an elementary abelian group isomorphic to $F^8$.